chadananda/flowkit/howto_flow.md

 ## Core Concepts

-Flowkit is built around a few key concepts:
+Flowlite is built around a few key concepts:

 - **Nodes**: Units of work that process state and return results
 - **Flows**: Sequences of nodes that define a workflow